algogrit/presentation-go-channels/slides.md

 # 🙋‍♂️

-## How many of you are familiar with the Go programming language?
+## How many of you are students or are new to programming in Go?

 # 🙋